Polkadot-Blockchain-Academy/pba-book/content/security/appsec/slides.md

 ---

-## Known Attack Surfaces & Vectors
+# Known Attack Surfaces and Vectors

 ---